 - Experience the Sacred Valley of the Incas stepping back in time, visiting its finest archeological sites, picturesque villages and colorful markets.

-- Savor exquisite Peruvian cuisine.
+- Savor exquisite Peruvian cuisine rooted in ancient agriculture.

 - Stay at charming Pisac Inn, situated on the main plaza of Pisac ~ settle into your room in the quaint little town in the Sacred Valley for the duration of your stay.
 No packing and unpacking.

 - Absorb small town life in the Sacred Valley.

 - Enjoy daily excursions with in depth, educational stories and explanations by local native guides with our indigenous voice.

 - Visit a traditional community and participate in their communal workday for a cultural exchange that deepens the appreciation of Quechua history and social life.